-Talk to your GP or healthcare team if you have questions about your situation.
+Talk to your GP or healthcare team if you have:

-- living in care homes for older people
+people in a care home for older adults

-How do I book an appointment for the spring 2023 booster?
+How do I book an appointment for a seasonal COVID-19 jab?

-To book an appointment for the spring 2023 booster, follow the link to your part of the UK at the bottom of this page.
+To book an appointment for a seasonal COVID-19 jab, follow the link to your part of the UK at the bottom of this page.